lazlowa/pypz-python/_sources/guides/ht_create_pipeline.rst.txt

 .. note::
    Notice that we specified the name of the pipeline here.
-The reason is that automatic name deduction from variable names is working only within *pypz* Instance context i.e., if the caller is a type of the Instance.
+The reason is that automatic name deduction from variable names is working only within *pypz* :class:`Instance <pypz.core.specs.instance.Instance>` context i.e., if the caller is a type of the :class:`Instance <pypz.core.specs.instance.Instance>`.
    Check :ref:`instance_metaclass` for more information.

 If you try to run your script now, you will get the following error: